ea5gvk/m0glj-HBNet-GPS/README.md

 ---

 # In this fork, APRS beaconing of peers is set on a per master configuration.
+Also, private-call-dev has been merged with master.

 This is my "flavor" of HBLink3 that I use in production.

 ---
 ### FOR SUPPORT, DISCUSSION, GETTING INVOLVED ###